Carolina Havoc: History

 On July 26, 2018, general manager Josh Resignalo announced they had signed a one-year lease to play at the Florence Center in Florence, South Carolina.
 The team was rebranded as the Carolina Havoc.
 Resignalo also took over head coaching responsibilities as Boo Mitchell stayed in Georgia and was named general manager of the Peach State Cats.
 However, on September 29, Resignalo announced that he stepped down as head coach and general manager of the Carolina Havoc to take a new position as assistant coach of the National Arena League's defending champion Carolina Cobras.
 Steven Smith was then named the general manager and then former defensive lineman Anson Yarbourough was named the head coach.
 The team would go on to sign a number of indoor and arena football veterans which included quarterback Daryl Clark, wide receivers Thyron Lewis and Rashad Carter and defensive back Micheaux Robinson.
-Later on in free agency, they would set a precedent as they signed the first international player in the short history of the American Arena League in Scottish national Cameron Craig.
+Later on in free agency, they would set a precedent as they signed the first international player in the short history of the American Arena League in English national Cameron Craig.

 The Carolina Havoc would go on to a 7–1 regular season, with their only loss coming against the Carolina Energy, including three wins over non-league members.
 The Havoc then won their divisional playoff game over the Cape Fear Heroes before losing again to the Energy in the league semifinal game.

 After the season ended, the Florence Center unanimously voted to not renew the Havoc's lease for 2020 citing very low attendance.
 General manager Steven Smith then resigned in October 2019 and sued the team over unpaid salary adding up to more than $32,000.
 Head coach Anson Yarbourough then joined former general manager Josh Resignalo with the Carolina Cobras as a defensive coordinator.